 Programs in effect for students entering Northwest for the first time in fall 2016.
 Admission-based scholarships have admission application deadline of May 1 to guarantee scholarship awards.
 For students who complete their admission application after May 1, scholarships will be awarded contingent upon available funding.

-No separate scholarship application is required.
-Scholarship level is determined by Admission Index (combined percentile of class rank and ACT/SAT score provided on high school transcript with admission application).
+For Spring and Summer 2016, scholarship level is determined by Admission Index (combined percentile of class rank and ACT/SAT score provided on high school transcript with admission application).

 Eligibility: American Indian or Alaska Native, Asian, Black or African American, Hispanic/Latino, Native Hawaiian or other Pacific Islander, U.S. citizen or a graduate from eligible high schools.
 Students must participate in the MORE Mentoring Program.
 For further information, reference the "Diversity" brochure or contact the Office of Multicultural Student Success at 660.562.1367.

 Graduates of the following Missouri high schools may also be considered for the Cultural Enrichment Scholarship.

 Alta Vista Charter School

 Imagine Renaissance Academy of Environmental Science and Math-Kansas City